apache/james-project/src/adr/0045-support-jmap-push-with-mailbox-changes-implementation.md

 ## Decision

-We will implement a mechanism to record all the changes happen to Mailbox objects in the form of a list of **mailboxId**.
+We will implement a mechanism to record all the changes happening to Mailbox objects in the form of a list of **mailboxId**.
 When an event such as
 created/updated/destroyed occur, or when message is appended to a mailbox we will store their **mailboxIds** along with a **state** object in a Cassandra table.

 Each state will have a list of changes, and all the **mailboxId** will be stored as separated lists corresponding to the change which they represent: **created**, **updated**, **destroyed**.
-For the case when message are appended to a mailbox, it will be counted as an updated event and that mailboxId should be store in **updated** list.
+For the case when messages are appended to a mailbox, it will be counted as an updated event and that mailboxId should be stored in **updated** list.

-Leveraging the **MailboxChanges** table, We can now fetch all the changes that have occured since a particular **state**.
+Leveraging the **MailboxChanges** table, we can now fetch all the changes that have occurred since a particular **state**.

 States are stored in Cassandra as time based UUID (**TimeUUID**).
 This ensures that no conflicting changes will happen in the case when two or more events occur at the same point in time.
 **TimeUUID** also allows **state** to be sorted in chronological order.

 Components that need to be implemented:

-- MailboxChangesRepository: Allow storing and fetching the **state** along with the lists of **mailboxId** in **MailboxChanges** table.
+- MailboxChangesRepository: Allows storing and fetching the **state** along with the lists of **mailboxId** in **MailboxChanges** table.
-- MailboxChangeListener: Listen to changes and trigger the record creation in **MailboxChanges** table.
+- MailboxChangeListener: Listens to changes and triggers the record creation in **MailboxChanges** table.
-- MailboxChangeMethod: Handle the **state** property, allowing client to fetch the changes since a particular state.
+- MailboxChangeMethod: Handles the **state** property, allowing client to fetch the changes since a particular state.
 - MailboxSetMethod/MailboxGetMethod needs to query the MailboxChangesRepository for their states properties.

 ## Example of a Mailbox/changes request/response